FAQ (Frequently Asked Questions)

 Q: How many students do you take per class?

 A: At Atlantic Cirque, the ratio student/instructor is very important to us.
-That is why we do not accept more than 20 participants per class.
-The majority of our classes have a ratio of:
+That is why we do not accept more than 30 participants per class.
+The majority of our classes have a ratio of 1-7 students for 1 instructor / 8-14 students for 2 instructors / 15-21 students for 3 instructors / 22-30 students for 4 instructors

 Q: What should I wear for circus arts classes?

-A: Non restrictive athletic clothing is recommended such as long leggings or capri pants and close fitting tank, tee or long sleeve top for female and t-shirt for males.
+A: Non restrictive athletic clothing is recommended such as long leggings or capri pants and close fitting tank, tee or long sleeve tops for female and t-shirt for males.
 Jewelry is not permitted and hair must be tied back with elastics.
-Bare foot or socks, ballet slippers and jazz shoes are recommended but not required.
+Bare feet or socks, ballet slippers and jazz shoes are great but not required.

 Q: Can anyone take classes at Atlantic Cirque?